ni/niveristand-aim-milStd1553-custom-device/Docs/User Guide/User Guide.md

 ## Configure the AIM MIL-STD-1553 Hardware

-The custom device targets one **BIU** (Bus Interface Unit) of a AIM MIL-STD-1553 PXIe module.
+The custom device targets one **BIU** (Bus Interface Unit) of an AIM MIL-STD-1553 PXIe module.
 To target multiple modules or multiple BIUs on the same module, you must use multiple instances of the custom device.

 ## Configure the Custom Device